vebersol/jQPlayer/README.markdown

 A jQuery plugin to build custom HTML5 video players.

-The main features of this plugin include the ability to customize the player controls and the ability to chose different quality versions of the same video.
+The main features of this plugin include the ability to customize the player controls and the ability to choose different quality versions of the same video.

 # Advantages